-- Do not run power cords/extension cords across traffic paths, under rugs or furniture, or on or through the ceiling. - Do not tack or nail any electrical cord to any surface. - Do not run power cords/extension cords under or on top of heaters or heat registers. - Do not use extension cords on a continuous basis; they are temporary solutions. - Limit the energy you are demanding of the circuit.
-Use surge protectors and not multiple receptacle power strips. - Do not use halogen and floor lamps due to increased fire risks; replace them with more efficient, cooler-burning fluorescent, CFL or LED lamps. - Switch off appliances before unplugging them. - Check all cords and plugs to all appliances to ensure they are free from cracks, breaks, fraying and exposed wiring. - Check extension cords to ensure they are sized and rated to carry the maximum current that can be delivered by the outlet they are plugged in to.
+- Do not run power cords across traffic paths, under rugs or furniture, or on or through the ceiling. - Do not tack or nail any electrical cord to any surface. - Do not run power cords under or on top of heaters or heat registers. - Do not use extension cords. - Limit the energy you are demanding of the circuit.
+Use surge protectors and not multiple receptacle power strips. - Do not use halogen lamps due to increased fire risks; replace them with more efficient, cooler-burning fluorescent, CFL or LED lamps. - Switch off appliances before unplugging them. - Check all cords and plugs to all appliances to ensure they are free from cracks, breaks, fraying and exposed wiring. - Check power strips or surge protectors to ensure they are sized and rated to carry the maximum current that can be delivered by the outlet they are plugged in to.